Opening: 8 September 2018, 5pm – 7pm

 Aditya Novali’s new series of work seeks to explore the universal experience of coming to terms with the numerous uncontrollable facets of life.
 Novali’s inspiration came from his daily occurrences and observations of his sister whom is a person of special needs.
 The two individuals connected by blood are seemingly disconnected on the surface in their communication and interactions.
 Living their lives as what seems to be two parallel lines, this disconnection forces Novali to ponder about their co-existence, eventually realising the presence of a symbiotic relationship between them, where one’s emotions bounces off the other.
 He later understands this relationship as a hidden driving force behind some of his earlier works.

 Novali’s sister derives peace from drawing daily, having produced hundreds of drawings.
-Recognising the uncanny resemblance between his sister’s drawings and his works, Novali was inspired to collaborate with his sister in order to discover a similar ground between both of them, by adopting her drawings into his works.
+Recognising the uncanny resemblance between his sister’s drawings and his works, Novali was inspired to collaborate with his sister in order to discover a similar ground between the both of them, by adopting her drawings into his works.

 Aditya Novali constantly investigates social issues such as urban living and identity throughout his art practice.
 Through this series, he challenges the notions of normality and identity in the everyday.
-Using his closest social entity, his sister and family, as a basis of his investigation, Novali draws on the issues they face as a family, such as discrimination, the pressure to confirm, and being marginalised by society.
+Using his closest social entity, his sister and family, as a basis of his investigation, Novali draws on the issues they face as a family, such as discrimination, the pressure to conform, and being marginalised by society.
 The fluidity in Novali’s new works reflects how he deals with such societal constructs, where the public often attempt to reconstruct individuals who are different to fit into what we habitually perceive as the norm.

 He frequently uses methodological techniques to create margins, develop rules and instructions, taking full control of the making process.
 Novali believes that abstract works are guided by certain perimeters and do not come freely from emotions – they follow a logical process which he systematically identifies and strictly adheres to.
 Despite his constant attempt to deviate from his typical orderly systems, he tends to veer back to a similar process.
 Significant Other will see the result of his endeavor in freeing himself from his rules.